Belmont Summer Scholars

 Email me: abigail.heller@belmont.edu

-The Psychology of Body Image, Identity, Objectification, and Gender
+Psychology of Body Image, Objectification, and Gender

-Jessica HockingThis experience will involve designing an online data collection examining body image, identity, objectification, and gender’s relationship with educational, physical, and social/emotional outcomes in emerging adults (~18-29 years old).
-As part of this project, students will be able to develop research questions and hypotheses related to variables of particular interest to them and develop/conduct a study testing these hypotheses.
-After data collection is complete, students will learn how to select and conduct the appropriate statistical analyses and present their findings in a conference-type setting.
-This project is highly adaptable to suit students’ specific interests!
+This project will involve designing and conducting an online data collection examining how body image, objectification, identity, and gender influence the educational, physical, and social/emotional outcomes of adults (18+ year olds).
+Students will learn to develop research questions and hypotheses related to variables that interest them and design/conduct a study testing these hypotheses.
+After data collection is complete, students will learn how to select the appropriate statistical analyses and how to conduct them in SPSS or R. Finally, students will learn how to present their research for a conference-type setting.
+This project is flexible and easily adaptable to students’ specific interests!

-Time commitment: 4 hours credit, 6 weeks (June 3-July 12; flexible), ~30 hr/week
+Time commitment: 4 hours credit, 6 weeks (May 26-July 2), ~30 hr/week

 Email me: jessica.hocking@belmont.edu

-Brain Wave Activity and Cognitive Performance
+Brain wave Activity and Cognitive Performance

-Michael OliverIn this work, we will explore the neurophysiological underpinnings of individual differences in cognitive performance.
+In this work, we will explore the neurophysiological underpinnings of individual differences in cognitive performance.
 We will use electroencephalography (EEG) to assess brain wave activity in response to various cognitive stimuli.
 Cognitive domains explored include: memory, attention, language, visuospatial navigation, and more.

 Special Skills Taught: EEG net application, EEG experiment setup, ERP data processing, coding, etc.

-Time commitment: 4 hours credit, 6 or 8 weeks (May 28-July 3+), ~23 hr/week
+Time commitment: 4 hours credit, 6 weeks (May 26-July 2), ~30 hr/week

 Email me: michael.oliver@belmont.edu

-Time commitment: 4 hours credit, 6 weeks (May 28-July 3), ~30 hr/week
+Time commitment: 4 hours credit, 6 weeks (May 26-July 2), ~30 hr/week

 Email me: jinhee.park@belmont.edu